Inference From Visible Information And Background Knowledge: Positive Query Implication

 We now argue that there are unique choices for the tile $t$ associated with a node $y$.
 Suppose not.
-Then we can set $A$ to empty, $B$ to all nodes having multiple tiles.
-The constraints are satisfied, while $Q_A$ fails, hence we have violated the assumption that we have a $\PSB$.
+Then we can let $A$ be empty and $B$ the set of all nodes with multiple tiles.
+All the sentences in $\calC$ are satisfied, but the query $Q_A$ is not.
+This contradicts the assumption that we have a $\PSB$.

 Finally, we can argue along the same lines that, during the next steps of the induction, the $E_V$-successor of $y$ and the $E_H$-successor of $z$ coincide.
 The above properties are sufficient to conclude that the constructed function $f$ is a correct tiling of the infinite grid.